Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

      - Rename `.envtemplate` under ".devcontainer" folder to `.env` and update the values as mentioned above instead of setting those as environment variables.
      - Open the project inside the vscode Dev Container (see details [here](docs/devcontainer.md)).
       > Note that the environment file is only loaded once, during the container build process.
-If you modify any environment variables after building your devcontainer, you will need to manually reload the new values by running `source .devcontainer/.env`
+If you modify any environment variables after building your Dev Container, you will need to manually reload the new values by running `source .devcontainer/.env`

    - To further customize the solution, set parameters in `arm.parameters` files located in the `infrastructure` folder.
       - To enable Observability and Monitoring components through code(Observability-as-code), please set enable_monitoring parameter to true in  `arm.parameters` files located in the `infrastructure` folder.
 This will deploy log analytics workspace to collect monitoring data from key resources, setup an Azure dashboards to monitor key metrics and configure alerts for ADF pipelines.